Uri Geller’s Mirror Column

 Doodle

 What’s this?
 I doodled it, but its meaning is hidden somewhere in my subconscious.
-I love to doodle and, since I doodlealmost always have a pen in my hand (unless I’m bending a spoon), I doodle on everything – napkins and tablecloths, books and newspapers, even walls and tables.
+I love to doodle and, since I almost always have a pen in my hand (unless I’m bending a spoon), I doodle on everything – napkins and tablecloths, books and newspapers, even walls and tables.

 Doodling expresses emotions which are hard to define in words.
 It’s clear from this little drawing that I am bursting with energy right now … but why is that Jewish star at the centre?
 It’s Hanukkah time, the Jewish festival which overlaps with Christmas, so perhaps I’m feeling religious.